-Teaching students with disabilities is a rewarding challenge, and this course gives you the tools you'll need to succeed.
-No matter what grade you teach—from preschool through high school—you'll learn powerful strategies you can put to work immediately in your classroom.
-In addition, you'll gain the knowledge you need to understand and cope with the most common disabilities you'll encounter.
-Offered in partnership with ed2go.
+Teaching students with disabilities is a rewarding challenge and this course gives you the tools you’ll need to succeed.
+No matter what grade you teach-from preschool through high school-you’ll learn powerful strategies you can put to work immediately in your classroom.
+In addition, you’ll gain the knowledge you need to understand and cope with the most common disabilities you’ll encounter.

 - Explore the most common disabilities you'll encounter in the classroom, find out what an IEP is, and learn how to create acceptance of students with special needs.

 - Examine the process for identifying children in need of special education, and see what an Individualized Education Program (IEP) is all about.